.Modelica.Clocked.UsersGuide.Clocks

 Sub-sample example plot

 If a clock is associated to a clocked continuous-time partition, then an integrator has to be defined that is used to integrate the partition from the previous to the current clock tick.
-This is performed by setting parameter useSolver = true and defining the integration method as String with parameter solver.
-Both parameters are in tab Advanced of one of the clock signal generating blocks.
+This is performed by setting, for the corresponding clock signal generating block, parameter useSolver = true and defining the integration method as String with parameter solver.
+Both parameters are to be found in tab Advanced of clock signal generating blocks.
 The possible integration methods are tool dependent.
 It is expected that at least the solvers "External" (= use the integrator selected in the simulation environment) and "ExplicitEuler" (= explicit Euler method) are supported by every tool.
 For an example, see Examples.Systems.ControlledMixingUnit.